ariel-logos/ElfyLab/_posts/2023-12-11-save-your-ui.md

 }
 ```

-Through the ReShade menu in-game is then possible to set up the masking shape through some very self-explainatory parameters.
+Through the ReShade menu in-game is then possible to set up the masking shape through some very self-explanatory parameters.

 <div class="custom-image-container-centered">
   <img src="/ElfyLab/img/posts/ShapeMask.png" style="max-height: 500px" />
 </div>

-If the textcoords of a certain pixel fall inside the shape, then the sampler from the Before pass is applied.
+If the texcoords of a certain pixel fall inside the shape, then the sampler from the Before pass is applied.
-Otherwise, if the textcoords fall outside the shape, then the sampler simply applies the After pass without filtering the other effects.
+Otherwise, if the texcoords fall outside the shape, then the sampler simply applies the After pass without filtering the other effects.

 ```hlsl
 if (isInsideCircle)